Magda Goebbels: Death

 Magda helped the girls change into long white nightgowns.
 She then softly combed their hair.
 Misch tried to concentrate on his work, but he knew what was going to happen.
 Magda then went back up to the Vorbunker with the children.
 Shortly thereafter, Werner Naumann came down to the Führerbunker and told Misch that he had seen Hitler's personal physician, Dr Stumpfegger, give the children something "sweetened" to drink.
 About two hours later, Magda came back down to the Führerbunker, alone.
 She looked very pale, her eyes very red and her face was "frozen".
 She sat down at a table and began playing patience.
 Goebbels then came over to her, but did not say a word at that time.

 After their children were dead, Magda and Joseph Goebbels walked up to the garden of the Chancellery, where they committed suicide.
 There are several different accounts of this event.
 One account was that they each bit on a cyanide ampule near where Hitler had been buried, and were given a coup de grâce immediately afterwards.
 Goebbels' SS adjutant Günther Schwägermann testified in 1948 that they walked ahead of him up the stairs and out into the Chancellery garden.
 He waited in the stairwell and heard the shots sound.
 Schwägermann then walked up the remaining stairs and, once outside, saw their lifeless bodies.
 Following Goebbels' prior order, Schwägermann had an SS soldier fire several shots into Goebbels' body, which did not move.
 The bodies were then doused with petrol, but the remains were only partially burned and not buried.

 The charred corpses were found on the afternoon of 2 May 1945 by Soviet troops.
 Magda's face was unrecognizable compared to that of her husband.
 According to the purported Soviet autopsy of her body, her jawbones and dental remains were found "detached in the oral cavity".
 The children were found in the Vorbunker dressed in their nightclothes, with ribbons tied in the girls' hair.
 The remains of the Goebbels' family, General Hans Krebs, and Hitler's dogs were repeatedly buried and exhumed.
 The last burial was at the SMERSH facility in Magdeburg on 21 February 1946.
 In 1970, KGB director Yuri Andropov authorised an operation to destroy the remains.
 On 4 April 1970, a Soviet KGB team used detailed burial charts to exhume five wooden boxes at the Magdeburg facility.
 The remains from the boxes were burned, crushed, and scattered into the Biederitz river, a tributary of the nearby Elbe.

-Portrayal in media

-Magda Goebbels has been portrayed by the following actresses in film and television productions.